c-andrey/projects/README.md

 ProductHunt: A website made with React to frontend and Node to backend

 updates: crud on backend done, frontend just listing all products and their description

+TwitterCP: A copy from twitter where you put your username and tweets